 Malaysia is mostly composed of three major ethnic groups: Malay, Chinese, and Indians, but the influxes from all Southeast Asian neighbors are also visible in the country through food, architecture, cultural celebrations, and religious beliefs.
 Because of this cultural diversity, there are a lot of festivals and nearly all of them are public holidays.
 Here’s a good list of the festivals.

 Sustainability & conservation

 Malaysia is one of the world’s leaders in sustainability and conservation.
-The country followed the globally accepted 17 sustainable development goals, each of which are outlined and reported on frequently.
+The country followed the globally accepted 17 sustainable development goals, each of which is outlined and reported on frequently.
 From the tourism perspective, you can participate as a volunteer, visit wildlife rehabilitation centers, or support local communities through homestays.

 Planning to travel

 Malaysia is hoping to welcome tourists back in late 3rd and 4th quarter of 2021 and have worked with various tourism agencies on creating official tours that allow people to book now and travel later, here is the complete list:

 Ker and Downey: Malaysia Luxury Travel | Contact: 1.800.423.4236

 Yampu Tours: Buy One Get One 50% off on BRIEF MALAYSIA TOUR (KUALA LUMPUR, KUCHING, BATANG AI for 9 days from $3,020 and the second one from $1,050) | Contact: 1.888.926.7801